-Kate Comer, family travel writer at ‘Rolling along with kids’, a site entirely dedicated to visiting Bali with kids shares with us her best tips to explore the island of the Gods as a family.
+Today we welcome to our blog Kate Comer.
+A family travel writer at ‘Rolling along with kids’, a site entirely dedicated to visiting Bali with kids, she shares with us her best tips to explore the island of the Gods as a family.

 Disclaimer: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

 Bali knows a wet and dry season but it is a destination suitable for almost all times of the year.
 The best months to visit Bali are considered those between March and October.

 Best hotels for families in Bali